-NEW YORK (AP) — In an unusual move, a federal appeals court in New York has ordered an opera-loving philanthropist convicted of fraud released on bail.
+NEW YORK (AP) — A federal appeals court in New York has upheld the conviction of an opera-loving philanthropist convicted of a multimillion-dollar fraud.

 Alberto Vilar (vih-LAHR') has been wearing an electronic bracelet since the 2nd U.S. Circuit Court of Appeals ordered him freed on bail last year pending appeal.